exasol/cloud-storage-extension/docs/storage/delta_format.md

 Like other cloud storage systems, you can run the Exasol IMPORT SQL statement to import the data from the Delta format.

-Here is an example to import delta formatted data from Amazon S3:
+Here is an example of import delta formatted data from Amazon S3:

 ```sql
 CREATE OR REPLACE CONNECTION S3_CONNECTION